 In times of crisis, people often show just how caring humanity can be.
 Major humanitarian relief efforts respond to large-scale natural and unnatural disasters.
 Strangers donate time and money to individuals injured in tragic accidents.
-Often, the first instinct upon learning that someone is hurt is to give money.
+Often, the first instinct when you learn that someone is hurt is to give money.
 Unfortunately, unbeknownst to the donor, this kind and selfless act can have devastating ramifications for the injured individual and his or her family.

 If the injured individual or a family member is receiving means-tested government benefits, such as SSI or Medicaid, any extra income or assets could potentially lead to disqualification for benefits.
+Further, some people might hold a fundraiser in an effort to assist the injured party without a thorough understanding of the laws regulating them.
 Most dangerous are those “lone rangers” who hold fundraisers or collect money without notifying the family or providing the family with an opportunity to ensure that the proper safeguards are in place.

 Crowd funding through organizations such as “Go Fund Me,” “Kickstarter” or “Indiegogo” also perform a valuable service in raising funds.
 However, unless the funds are handled correctly they may result in an unintended loss of public benefits for people with disabilities.

 Definition of Disability as Determined by the Social Security Administration

 If you are considering establishing a special needs trust, it is necessary to determine whether the individual is considered disabled within the definitions of the Social Security Administration (SSA).

 For adults, disability is defined by SSA as the inability to engage in any substantial gainful activity (SGA) by reason of any medically determinable physical or mental impairment(s) which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.